-Jamie Foxx still hospitalized after 'medical complication': What we know so far
+Jamie Foxx is reportedly 'stable' and 'recovering': What we know about his 'medical complication'

 April 12: News breaks about Foxx's hospitalization.
 TMZ reports, via a source with direct knowledge, that Foxx suffered a "medical emergency."
 The health scare was serious enough that family members traveled from out of town to be by his side.
 "He's communicating now, and that's good news," the source said.

 The Foxx family, through Corinne, issued a statement saying he "experienced a medical complication."
 They credited "quick action and great care" for already putting him on "his way to recovery."
 She continued, "We know how beloved he is and appreciate your prayers.
 The family asks for privacy during this time."
+The post has since been removed.
 (The actor, who never married, is also a father to 13-year-old Annalise Bishop.)

 April 13: TMZ cites a source with direct knowledge saying Foxx "is doing a lot better" and joking with his family.
 The medical emergency was reported to be serious and doctors are running tests to try to determine what happened.
 It's reported he's expected to remain in the hospital for at least a few more days.

-Note: This story was originally published on May 3, 2023 at 1:21 p.m.
-ET and has been updated to include new information.